masoncj/masoncj.github.io/_posts/2022-12-29-event_arch/2022-12-29-event_arch.md

 An event-based architecture, then, is one then passes events around as the core way of communicating between different parts of the system.
 Going further, an [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) system uses **a log of events as the core data structure and source of truth in our system**.
 This log is durable and immutable.

-In our system, each user or client application has a separate webapp in a backend-for-frontend style.
+In our system, each user or client application has a separate webapp in a [backend-for-frontend](https://medium.com/mobilepeople/backend-for-frontend-pattern-why-you-need-to-know-it-46f94ce420b0) style.
 These separate applications mostly communicate changes via asynchronous events on the event log.
 We use [Apache Kafka](https://kafka.apache.org/) to store this immutable log durably.
 We're not dogmatic, a handful of services use REST where strong transactional guarantees are required, such as for the atomic creation of a unique patient.

 <img class="img-float-right" alt="High Level Architecture Simplified" src="../../images/posts/2022-12-29-event_arch/High Level Architecture Simplified.svg" width="300px">

 Each app or service also keeps a local state store, typically in postgres, but Elasticsearch and Redis are also used by some services.
 The local state store can be thought of as a projection or cache of the relevant parts of the event stream, and can be completely reconstructed from it.
 The app receives events from Kafka, applies them to the local database and then emits events in response to the incoming events, or based on user actions.
-User actions don't immediately impact database state, but instead are emitted as events and immediately consumed by both local and remote applications.
+User actions don't immediately impact database state, but instead are emitted as events and then consumed by both local and remote applications.
 Local database transactions are used to maintain a consistent view of the events that have been consumed from Kafka.
 By introducing this separation between user input and recording outcome, we force all of the important interactions into the message log where other apps can consume and react to this input.
 Having distinct applications for each type of user also helps force a complete and consistent log.

-<div class="pull-quote-left"><span class="quote">all important interactions are forced into the message log where other apps can consume and react to them</span></div>
+<div class="pull-quote"><span class="quote">all important interactions are forced into the message log where other apps can consume and react to them</span></div>

 I should note: these are not new ideas.
 See the reference section at the end of the article for some suggested reading.
 Indeed, we did a lot of reading when designing this system.
 Some of the key objections we heard about event-sourced systems were: